rodydavis/flutter_everywhere/README.md

 ### Shared

 This is the part of the app that can share everything used in the Flutter SDK.
-Like Models, Themes and Locale..
+Like Models, Themes and Locale.

 1. Run `cd shared`